COMPLIANCE, LIABILITY, AND BEST PRACTICES

-The Sociable City Academy is your portal to a richer experience at the Summit.
 Join hundreds of past graduates who learned how to build the foundation for a Sociable City plan.

-Sociable City Academy
+Sociable City Academy Program

-Section 1 guides you and your team with others to compare current systems in your city with theirs and return with proven strategies and resources.
-This will focus on your current process to build collaborative alliances to manage current and emerging areas with a concentration of social clusters where people dine, drink, listen to music, and dance.
+Academy Section 1 guides you and your team with others to compare current systems in your city with theirs and return with proven strategies and resources.
+This will focus on your current process to build collaborative alliances to manage current and emerging areas with a concentration of social clusters where people dine, drink, listen to music, and shop.

 • What are your challenges?